Best tool for X · Sales outreach

 Define success in pipeline terms before adding another tool

-- Expected operator result by day-14: one campaign lane is locked with a quality-verified keep/refine/escalate decision.
+- Expected operator result by day-14: one campaign path is locked with a quality-verified keep/refine/escalate decision.

-- Checkpoint-to-outcome logic: launch/day-3/day-7/day-14 checkpoints progressively confirm quality, learning, and lane viability.
+- Checkpoint-to-outcome logic: launch/day-3/day-7/day-14 checkpoints progressively confirm quality, learning, and path viability.

 - Working signal: positive-intent and objection states are clearer, and follow-up handoff is cleaner without risk-threshold breaches.